Zero paid placements. No brand can pay to rank higher on Simscanner.

 Sources and retrieval dates

 Every factual claim about Belgium's networks, KYC position, currency, capital and region on this page is sourced below.
-Brand plan pricing is checked per brand and stays pending until then.
+Brand plan pricing is sourced per brand where the brand publishes it.
 All sources retrieved 30 May 2026.

 1. [1] Wikipedia, Telecommunications in Belgium, retrieved 30 May 2026.
 Mobile network operators named as Proximus, Orange Belgium and Telenet (BASE), with BIPT as the national regulator.